riak/riak.github.io/versioned_docs/version-2.1.4/developing/usage/document-store.md

 as a queryable collection, but we will not do that in this tutorial.

-The advantage of the bucket-type-based approach is that we could store blog posts from different blogs in different buckets and query them all at once as part of the same index.
+The advantage of the bucket-type-based approach is that we could store blog posts from different blogs in different blog posts and query them all at once as part of the same index.
 It depends on the use case at hand.
 In this tutorial, we'll only be storing posts from one blog, which is called "Cat Pics Quarterly" and provides in-depth theoretical